danrusei/danube/danube-client/README.md

 An async Rust client library for interacting with Danube Pub/Sub messaging platform.

 [Danube](https://github.com/danrusei/danube) is an open-source **distributed** Pub/Sub messaging platform written in Rust.

-**⚠️ This library is currently under active development and may have missing or incomplete functionalities.
-Use with caution.**
+Consult [the documentation](https://dev-state.com/danube_docs/) for supported concepts and the platform architecture.

-I'm working on improving and adding new features.
+I'm working on improving it and adding new features.
 Please feel free to contribute or report any issues you encounter.

 ## Example usage